ralna/GALAHAD/doc/Julia/rst-dir/struct_blls_control_type.rst

 	Int32 preconditioner

 the preconditioner (scaling) used.
-Possible values are: /li 0. no preconditioner. /li 1. a diagonal preconditioner that normalizes the rows of :math:`A`. /li anything else. a preconditioner supplied by the user either via a subroutine call of eval_prec} or via reverse communication.
+Possible values are: /li 0. no preconditioner. /li 1. a diagonal preconditioner that normalizes the rows of $A$. /li anything else. a preconditioner supplied by the user either via a subroutine call of eval_prec} or via reverse communication.

 .. index:: pair: variable; ratio_cg_vs_sd
 .. _doxid-structblls__control__type_1ab589a429c71e34b9c07c4d79a1e02902: